Running local analysis¶

 If you have ignored issues on Codacy be aware that the CLI won't respect those ignored issues when printing the results locally.

-When uploading results for Codacy Self-hosted the ignored issues will be reflected on Codacy after the analysis is complete.
+However, if you upload the results, the ignored issues will be reflected on the Codacy UI after the analysis is complete.